Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: WRS Partner Robot Challenge: Tidy Up Here task evaluation

-Stage 1 consists of tidying objects scattered on the floor after a child played.
+Stage 1 consists of tidying objects scattered on the floor after a child has played.
 The task starts with the robot being instructed to `Tidy up the children room.' by the operator.
 In this simulated children room, there are 10 objects randomly selected from 15 known objects included in 5 categories, each of which containing 3 units.
 The storage places are toy boxes.

-Table~\ref{tab:tidyup_stage1_score} shows the evaluation criteria and the score table of Stage 1.
-The robot gets 3 points for each object moved to a toy box.
-If the object is placed in the correct box, the robot gets 2 additional points.
-Additionally, the robot can get 2 points if it finishes the tidy-up task within the time limit and reports to the operator.
+Table~\ref{tab:tidyup_stage1_score} summarizes the evaluation criteria and the score table of Stage 1.
+The robot gets 3 points for each object moved to the toy box.
+If the object is placed in the correct box, the robot gets two additional points.
+Additionally, the robot can get two points if it finishes the tidy-up task within the time limit and reports to the operator.
 The objects scattered on the floor may become problematic obstacles when the robot moves.
-Therefore, Stage 1 evaluates the basic and comprehensive ability of the robot's autonomous tidy-up system.
+Therefore, Stage 1 evaluates the basic and comprehensive ability of the autonomous tidy-up system of the robot.

-\subsubsection{Tidy Up Here: Stage 2}
+\subsection{Tidy Up Here: Stage 2}